 The Office of Financial Aid reserves the right to request documentation to verify any information used to determine eligibility for financial assistance.
 Changes required as a result of the verification process may require an adjustment in the total expected family contribution and the student's financial need.

 Financial Aid Award Notification and Acknowledgment of Financial Aid Package

 You will be sent an email notification to your Loyola email account when a financial aid eligibility decision has been made.
-The email notification will indicate that your financial aid award is available electronically via the financial aid office website under the tab, "View Financial Aid Award."
-You may also view your financial aid award directly by accessing "WebAdvisor for Students" on Inside Loyola.
+The email notification will indicate that your financial aid award is available electronically via Self Service by accessing "WebAdvisor for Students" on Inside Loyola.
 You must also accept or decline your offered aid

 If your financial aid award requires a revision or correction, you will be informed via email notification delivered to your Loyola email address.